 Hi all,

-I have submitted all documents supporting my reason of absense but the still forced me to resign.
-Can I take any legal steps against it.??
+I have submitted all documents supporting my reason for absence, but they still forced me to resign.
+Can I take any legal steps against this situation?

 From India, Bangalore